Israel forms new agency to facilitate voluntary emigration of Gaza residents under Trump's Gaza plan

 Following a discussion with IDF and senior defense ministry officials, Defense Minister Israel Katz announced on Monday the formation of a new agency tasked with facilitating the process to allow Gaza residents, who wish to leave the enclave, to emigrate to a third country.

 The new agency will deal only with residents who wish to leave Gaza voluntarily.
-The administration, along with Israeli security bodies, will conduct controlled registration and strict security checks to ensure that no known terrorists are allowed leave Gaza.
+The administration, along with Israeli security bodies, will conduct controlled registration and strict security checks to ensure that no known terrorists are allowed to leave Gaza.

 Katz emphasized that this is a process of voluntary transfer and in full coordination with the United States and a third country that will agree to absorb them.
-Currently, Israel and the United States are already in talks with several countries which have quietly indicated a willingness to receive some Gaza residents.
+Currently, Israel and the United States are already in talks with several countries that have quietly indicated a willingness to receive some Gaza residents.

-The meeting included COGAT Head Maj.
-Gen. Rasan Elian, PMO Military Secretary Maj.
-Gen. Roman Gofman, Katz's Military Secretary Brig.
-Gen. Guy Markizano, IDF Gaza Humanitarian Operations Chief Brig.
-Gen. Elad Goren, and other officials.
+The meeting included COGAT Head Maj.-Gen. Rasan Elian, PMO Military Secretary Maj.-Gen. Roman Gofman, Katz's Military Secretary Brig.-Gen. Guy Markizano, IDF Gaza Humanitarian Operations Chief Brig.-Gen. Elad Goren, and other officials.

 Katz had previously asked the IDF to draw up a plan and begin making preparations for the voluntary emigration of Palestinians from Gaza.